sreenaths/xreducer/README.md

 Create Redux reducers without switch statements or action objects.
 Less boilerplate, more fun!

-xReducer is just a syntactic sugar, and have literally zero dependencies not even Redux!
+xReducer is just a syntactic sugar, and have literally zero dependencies, not even Redux!
 So you can right away use it in your Redux project alongside existing reducers.

 ## How To Install
 ```js